srimchi/arduino-arcade/README.md

 **UPDATE!!!**: We have reached the maximum number of team requests for the Micro Arcade (Arduino) final project in EECS 183.
 Unfortunately, this means we cannot accept any more team requests for the Micro Arcade project.
 If your team has not already completed the Arduino Team Sign-Up form, as detailed below, you can no longer choose this as your final project.
 Please select another of the final projects for your team: Creative AI, Game of Life, or Connect4.

 **NOTE!!!**: This project will be limited to the first 40 teams to request this project.
-Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/pkyFyZyNGDRuEXpG2) by 11:59 pm on November 18th. **Only one sign up per team, please**.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/swbqP46UmeD6VZRa2) by 11:59 pm on March 19th. **Only one sign up per team, please**.
 Failure to do so will disqualify your team from selecting this project.
 Also note that if the limit of 40 teams is reached, no futher teams will be allowed to complete this project.
-Form your team early and complete the [Arduino Team Sign-Up form](https://goo.gl/forms/pkyFyZyNGDRuEXpG2)!
+Form your team early and complete the [Arduino Team Sign-Up form](https://goo.gl/forms/swbqP46UmeD6VZRa2)!
 Then your team may complete and submit your proposal, as detailed below.

 ## Step 1 of 2